GrigoryGraborenko/boc/README.md

 });

 ```
-The `CreateComponent` function takes two arguments: a key-value object of prop keys and data keys which maps data blobs to the component's props, and a object that defines a React class.
-When the server updates one of the data blobs mapped by a component, all the components that rely on it will re-render with the new, updated and decorated state.
+The `CreateComponent` function takes two arguments: a key-value object of prop keys and data keys which maps **data blobs** to the component's props, and a object that defines a React class.
+When the server updates one of the **data blobs** mapped by a component, all the components that rely on it will re-render with the new, updated and decorated state.
 This is where it all comes together: you write the component without having to worry about data lifecycles.
-Anywhere you use a datablob, you can be assured that it will always have the latest data that the server comes back with.
+Anywhere you use a **data blob**, you can be assured that it will always have the latest data that the server comes back with.

 Each component created in this way needs to have the store object passed into it, except the root component, where this will be done for you.
 You can then access the store via the props, so as to pass it into the child components.